 "State standards for evolution education are largely [de facto] irrelevant to the teaching of evolution in biology classrooms of public schools."
 "These data [discussed in the present study] are troubling, for they document a dramatic failure of science education in the United States.
 Scientists do not debate whether evolution occurred; evidence from biochemistry, geology, anthropology, geochronology, biology, medicine and other scientific disciplines shows emphatically that it has.
 That is why [virtually all scientific organizations] name evolution as a unifying concept of science and note that sciences such as geology, biology and anthropology 'cannot be taught with integrity if evolution is not emphasized.'"

-SOLUTIONS?: At ENSI, we have suggested that a matter-of-fact addressing of critical elements in the nature of science and evolution, if done in an interactive and engaging manner (following the exposure of those misconceptions with appropriate pre-testing), should create dissonance in the minds of those holding inaccurate concepts, a necessary first step to replacing misconceptions with more scientifically accurate views.
+SOLUTIONS?: At ENSI, we have suggested that a matter-of-fact addressing of critical elements in the nature of science and evolution, if done in an interactive and engaging manner (following the revelation of common misconceptions with appropriate pre-testing), should create dissonance in the minds of those holding inaccurate concepts, a necessary first step to replacing misconceptions with scientifically accurate information.
 Those critical elements that have been found to be associated with popular misunderstandings have been addressed in all the ENSI lessons.
 If properly presented, without repeatedly denouncing the misconceptions, these lessons should subtly encourage students to voluntarily replace those earlier views with more scientific understandings.
 As soon as we are told that a deeply held idea is "wrong," natural defensiveness tends to resist any correction, so it's probably best to avoid such direct confrontations.
 But there is a way...